 Wine producers take great pride in their work.
-You should ask a lot of questions and you will find yourself paying for fewer tastings.
+You should ask a lot of questions and you may find yourself paying for fewer tastings.

 The wine business is a lucrative one and many properties reflect that.
-You should most definitely soak in their estate but always ask to be polite.
+You should most definitely enjoy their estate, but always ask to be polite.

-If you think a wine tasting always includes a tour of the grounds think ahead.
+If you think a wine tasting always includes a tour of the grounds, think again.
 Vineyards these days expect all types of visitors and many of them have seen an operation before so they may simply want to taste the wine.
 If you want a tour of the compound, you should definitely schedule this well in advance.

-How to Get to Wine Regions with Mass Transport
+How To Get To Wine Regions with Public Transport

 We don’t recommend trying to visit vineyards by bus.
 It takes a lot away from the experience.
 That said, we won’t stop you from trying!

-San Gimignano: You can get here by train, by bus or by car.
-The ride will take you about three hours from Rome and one and a half hours from Florence with public transportation.
-Take Italo or Trenitalia fast trains from Rome to Florence.
+You can get here by train, bus, or car.
+The ride will take you about 3 hours from Rome and 1.5 hours from Florence with public transportation.
+Take the Italo or Trenitalia fast trains from Rome to Florence.
 From Florence Santa Maria Novella Station, take bus 131 to Poggibonsi.
 From there, take bus 130 to San Gimignano

-Montalcino: You can get here by train, bus or by car.
-The ride will take you about 5 hours from Rome and two hours from Florence with public transportation.
-Take Italo or Trenitalia fast trains from Rome to Florence.
-From Florence Santa Maria Novella station, take Regional train to Siena.
+You can get here by train, bus, or by car.
+The ride will take you about 5 hours from Rome and 2 hours from Florence with public transportation.
+Take the Italo or Trenitalia fast trains from Rome to Florence.
+From Florence Santa Maria Novella station, take the Regional train to Siena.
 From Siena take bus 114 to Montalcino.

-Chianti Region: You can get here by train, by bus or by car.
-The ride will take you about three hours from Rome and one hour from Florence with public transportation.
-Take Italo or Trenitalia fast trains from Rome to Florence.
+You can get here by train, bus, or car.
+The ride will take you about 3 hours from Rome and 1 hour from Florence with public transportation.
+Take the Italo or Trenitalia fast trains from Rome to Florence.
 From Florence Santa Maria Novella station, take bus 365 A to Greve in Chianti.

-Chianti: The most famous strain of Chianti wine is Chianti Classico.
-For a wine to classify as Chianti, it must be produced at least 80% from Sangiovese grapes.
+The most famous strain of Chianti wine is Chianti Classico.
+For a wine to classify as Chianti, it must be produced from at least 80% Sangiovese grapes.
 To perfectly enjoy your Chianti wine, you can’t go wrong with a delicious meal to accompany.